paketo-buildpacks/nodejs/rfcs/0004-npm-scripts.md

 ## Proposal

-Add support for users to provide [npm scripts](https://docs.npmjs.com/cli/v6/configuring-npm/package-json#scripts) to be executed at specific life cycle events, like before and after installing modules.
-Users will provide them via build-time environment variables as defined in this RFC.
+Add support for users to provide [npm scripts](https://docs.npmjs.com/cli/v6/configuring-npm/package-json#scripts) to be executed after installing modules.
+Users will provide them via a build-time environment variable and the execution will handled by a `node-run-script` buildpack.

 ## Motivation